 We thank Meaghan Castledine for help constructing the pBAM1(Gm)_lacZ plasmid.

+Funding

 JC acknowledges funding from the Biotechnology and Biological Sciences Research Council (bbsrc.ac.uk/) (BB/J014400/1 and BB/M009122/1).
 DWS acknowledges funding from the Medical Research Council (mrc.ukri.org) (MR/N013794/1).
 SVH acknowledges funding from the BBSRC (BB/R010781/1) and from the People Programme (Marie Curie Actions; ec.europa.eu/research/mariecurieactions/) of the European Union’s Horizon 2020 (REA grant agreement no. 660039).
 ERW acknowledges funding from the Natural Environment Research Council (nerc.ac.uk) (NE/M018350/1), the European Research Council (erc.europa.eu) (ERC-STG-2016-714478 – EVOIMMECH) and the BBSRC (BB/N017412/1).

 Figure captions

-Figure 1 Population dynamics of phage at different levels of CRISPR allele diversity in the host population.
-Black lines show the plaque-forming units (pfu) ml-1 in individual replicates over time.
+Figure 1 A Population dynamics of phage at different levels of CRISPR allele diversity in the host population (panels).
+Black lines show the phage density expressed as plaque-forming units (pfu) ml-1 in individual replicates at each day post-infection (x-axis).
 The limit of phage detection is 200 pfu ml-1.
+B Coefficients from a GLMM of the natural log of phage density (ln[pfu ml-1]), with CRISPR allele diversity treatment and days post-infection (dpi) as fixed effects.
+The intercept is the mean phage titre in the 1-clone treatment at 0 dpi.
+The differences from the intercept are shown for the remaining levels of both fixed effects.
+The dotted line at zero indicates no difference from the intercept.
+Means are shown as white points with 67, 89% and 95% credibility intervals given in decreasing width.

-Figure 2 Proportion of phage that had evolved an expanded infectivity range, i.e. phage that could infect a second CRISPR-resistant clone in addition to the original CRISPR clone they were pre-evolved to infect, shown in Fig. S1.
-Means are shown as white points with 67, 89 and 95% confidence intervals given in decreasing width.
+Figure 2 Estimated proportion of phage that had evolved to infect a second CRISPR clone in addition to the original CRISPR clone they were pre-evolved to infect at each day post-infection (panels; 1, 2, and 3 dpi) in each polyclonal CRISPR allele diversity treatment (x-axis; 3-, 6-, 12- and 24-clone treatments).
+Because these estimates are derived from a Bayesian GLMM, they are posterior modes - not means – and are shown as white points.
+Similarly, 67, 89 and 95% credibility intervals are highest probability density intervals, and are given in decreasing width around mode estimates.

-Figure 3 Selection rate of A) all CRISPR clones relative to surface mutants and B) the susceptible CRISPR clones relative to resistant CRISPR clones in the population for each CRISPR allele diversity treatment.
+Figure 3 Selection rate of A resistant CRISPR clones relative to surface mutants and B the susceptible CRISPR clone relative to resistant CRISPR clones in the population for each CRISPR allele diversity treatment.
 Selection rate is the natural log of the relative change in density of one competitor against another.
 The dotted line at zero indicates no difference in density change i.e. the susceptible and resistant CRISPR clones are equally fit.
-Means are derived from a generalised linear mixed model that statistically controls for the effect of time.
-Means are shown as white points with 67, 89 and 95% confidence intervals given in decreasing width.
+Means are derived from a GLMM that statistically controls for the effect of time.
+Means are shown as white points with 67, 89 and 95% credibility intervals given in decreasing width.

 Figures